openmrs/openmrs-esm-core/docs/getting_started/tour.md

 ## Tooling 🧰

+OpenMRS uses [SWC](https://swc.rs/) as it's transpiler.
+This means that it is responsible for translating the code we write into Javascript the browser understands.
+E.g., we can use TypeScript, JSC, and ES2020, even though most browsers don't support those features.

 There are a number of configuration files at the project level.
 These can generally be treated as boilerplate.
 The important ones are